-Acura TLX models include new front-drive Acura steering system that can adjust the angle of the rear wheels during cornering for improved handling.
+Acura TLX models include the new front-drive Acura steering system that can adjust the angle of the rear wheels during cornering for improved handling.
 All-wheel drive is available only on V6 models.
-Four selectable driving modes – Econ, Normal, Sport and Sport + adjust steering effort, and throttle response, shift timing and even noise cancellation, depending on mode.
+Four selectable driving modes Eco, Normal, Sport and Sport + adjust steering effort, and throttle response, shift timing and even noise cancellation, depending on mode.

-New jewel in the eyes of Acura LED headlights are standard, as is a rear view camera and key-less entry and ignition.
-Cameras and radar systems grouped in the Technology and Advance packages allow safety features like automatic braking at low speed, lane change warning, lane keeping, the blind spot monitoring and adaptive cruise control.
+The new jewel in the eyes of Acura LED headlights are standard, as is a rearview camera and key-less entry and ignition.
+Cameras and radar systems grouped in the Technology and Advance packages allow safety features like automatic braking at low speed, lane change warning, lane-keeping, the blind-spot monitoring, and adaptive cruise control.

 The Acura TLX also showcase latest amenities and technology Acura interior, including front seats with heating and ventilation, automatic climate control, GPS-linked, a touch screen 7-inch monitors with 3D navigation features, view real-time traffic A smartphone-integrated suite of applications and services (“AcuraLink”) and a premium audio system 10 speakers.
 The voice command feature Siri Eyes Free is also available for iPhone users.
 The Acura TLX 2015 arrives in dealerships in August from $31,890.